thorsten/phpMyFAQ/documentation/documentation.md

 phpMyFAQ supports encrypted attachments.
 The encryption is done using the [AES](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard) algorithm implemented in mcrypt extension (if avaliable) or with native PHP Rijndael implementation.
 The key size vary depending on implementation used and can be max 256 bits long.
-Use of mcrypt extension is strongly recommended because of performance reasons, its avaliability is checked automatically at the run time.
+Use of mcrypt extension is strongly recommended because of performance reasons, its availability is checked automatically at the run time.

-See the migration section if you're migrating from earlier versions.

 Please be aware: